trallard/airflow-tutorial/source/setup.rst

 Anaconda
 --------

+If you are using Anaconda first you will need to make a directory for the tutorial, for example ``mkdir airflow-tutorial``.
+Once created make sure to change into it using ``ch airflow-tutorial``.
-If you are using Anaconda you can use this `environment.yaml` and install the dependencies via ``conda env create -f environment.yml``.
+Next, make a copy of this `environment.yaml` and install the dependencies via ``conda env create -f environment.yml``.
 Once all the dependencies are installed you can activate your environment through the follwing commands
 ::